tomaspiaggio/simple-compiler/jflex/jflex-1.7.0/examples/java/README.md

 java JavaParser <inputfiles>
 ```

-The scanner (without parser attached) can be test with:
+The Scanner (without parser attached) can be test with:

 ```
 java TestLexer <inputfiles>